kannansingaravelu/kannansingaravelu/README.md

 ---

-If you like what I do, you can
+If you find value in what I'm doing, you can

 <a href="https://www.buymeacoffee.com/kannansi" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="150" ></a>